Employment

 • Excellent salary packaging benefits

-You will have 2-years bookkeeping experience or Bachelor qualification in Business or Commerce majoring in Accounting; have a current Queensland driver’s license and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.
+You will possess a qualification in childcare and relevant experience working with children; have a current Queensland driver’s license, complete a criminal history clearance check and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.

 Apply for a blue card or exemption card | Your rights, crime and the law | Queensland Government (www.qld.gov.au)